 'Buy now, pay later' in Australia

-Buy now, pay later services like Afterpay and Zip have been the subject of more than 250 complaints to the Australian Financial Complaints Authority in the eight months to the end of June.
-The complaints relate to incorrect fees, unauthorised transactions, and bad impacts on credit ratings.
+Buy now, pay later services like Afterpay and Zip were the subject of 1,064 complaints to the Australian Financial Complaints Authority in the 2021-22 financial year, up 39% from the previous year.
+The complaints relate to service quality, incorrect fees, unauthorised transactions, and bad impacts on credit ratings, among other issues.

-Gerard Brody from the Consumer Action Law Centre told the 7:30 Report last night the “complaint levels are the tip of the iceberg”.
+Gerard Brody from the Consumer Action Law Centre has called the complaint levels "the tip of the iceberg".

 What is Afterpay?

 For the uninitiated, Afterpay is one of several buy now, pay later (BNPL) platforms targeted towards millennials because it taps into their spending habits and instant gratification mentality.
 According to a 2020 ASIC review of BNPL services, 59% of users were 34 or under, a group that makes up only 31% of the Australian population.
 This younger age profile means BNPL users tend to have lower incomes than credit card holders.
 ASIC's consumer research found 44% of BNPL users had an annual income of less than $40,000, compared to just 14% of credit card holders

 Think of it as lay-by in reverse.
 For its 2 million+ users, Afterpay allows them to purchase whatever they like now, and worry about paying for it later.
 Future problem for future you, right?

 Even though it's possible to use buy now, pay later platforms responsibly, most people don't; and this is where the problem lies.

 The ASIC review found the majority of buy now, pay later users admitted to spending more than they otherwise would.
 One in six users said they had experienced at least one negative impact as a result of using buy now, pay later services, such as delaying bill payments, becoming overdrawn, or having to borrow money from family or other loan providers.